 Tropicana's operating results can be adversely affected by costs associated with advertising, promotions and complimentary services to patrons, the amount and timing of which may be affected by the advertising and complimentary policies and actions of its properties' competitors and its efforts to keep pace with them.
-If our operating revenues are insufficient to allow Tropicana to match the promotions of competitors, the number of its casino patrons may decline, which may have a material adverse effect on its financial performance.
-In addition, some of Tropicana's competitors have significantly greater financial resources than it does, and as a result it may not be able to successfully compete with them in the future.
+If Tropicana's operating revenues are insufficient to allow it to match the promotions of competitors, the number of its casino patrons may decline, which may have a material adverse effect on our Gaming segment's financial performance.
+In addition, some of Tropicana's competitors have significantly greater financial resources than it does, and as a result Tropicana may not be able to successfully compete with them in the future.